gusamarante/dsgepy/README.md

 # Model Especification
 For now, the model equations have to be linearized around its steady-state.
-Soon, there will be a functionality that allows for non-linearized declaration of the equilibrium conditions.
+Soon, there will be a functionality that allows for declaration with non-linearized equilibrium conditions.

 # Model Solution
 The solution method used is based on the implementation of Christopher A. Sims' `gensys` function.
 You can find the